-While we smoked that cigarette, I told him how much he seems to radiate positivity.
-“I’m not always like that, man,” he said through chattering teeth.
+While we smoked those cigarettes, I told him how much he seems to radiate positivity.
+“I’m not always like that, man” he said through chattering teeth.
 “When I’m driving around in the van and I just have to sit there, my blood feels still.
-I need to move around and engage with the world,” he said, waving his arms slowly and giving a quick kick with one leg.
+I need to move around and engage with the world” he said, slowly waving his arms above his head and stretching his legs out.

-“Sorry you have to help us, man, but we appreciate it,” Justin said as we lugged the vinyl and merchandise bins into the van.
+“Sorry you have to help us, man, but we appreciate it” Justin said as we lugged the vinyl’s and merch bins into the van.

 Once the last piece of cargo was loaded, Justin, Igoe, Van the Good and I climbed into the van, and took off through the night toward our hotel in Indiana.
 As we pulled away, Justin brought up the maps app on his phone and looked back from the front passenger seat.

 “We met right in the middle, bro” he said, showing me his phone.
-It would take 13 hours 40 minutes to drive to Winnipeg from Chicago, and 13 hours 30 minutes to drive from Chicago to Charleston.
+It would take 13 hours 40 minutes to drive to Winnipeg from Chicago, 13 hours 30 minutes to drive to Charleston.

-We arrived at the hotel off the edge of the highway in Merriville, Indiana.
-Each of them had a couple drinks and rolled another joint to celebrate me stepping on board.
+We arrived at a hotel off the edge of the highway in Merriville, Indiana.
+Each of them had a couple drinks and rolled a joint to celebrate me stepping on board.

 Before we went out to smoke in the van, Justin got on talking about how excited he was to have me along.
 “You’re about to step into real Freedom out here.
 Once you get your nose into it, once you get a taste, that’s it, man.
 You’re gonna be hooked.”

-By 11:15 the next morning we were off and running toward Louisville.
-A band on the road needs to be a well-oiled machine, and newly appointed Tour Manager, Van the Good, is tasked with keeping this machine running at peak efficiency.
+By 11:15 the next morning we were Louisville bound.
+A band on the road need be a well-oiled machine, and newly appointed Tour Manager Van the Good is tasked with keeping this machine running at peak efficiency.
 His job encompasses many attributes, chief among them being in charge of keeping the crew’s head screwed on just straight enough to make every sound check and check-out on time.

 A light snow fell intermittently between rainfall as we hit the highway.
-I took a glance out the window and watched the ice-glazed front end of a red Ford F-350 pull past us, momentarily hiding the half-frozen Kentucky hillsides that ran steep behind it.
-The crew decided to stop for lunch, so we pulled into a Waffle House in Columbus, Indiana, the birthplace of Cummins Diesel engines.
+I took a glance out the window and watched the ice glazed front end of a red Ford F-350 pull past us, momentarily hiding the half-frozen Kentucky hillsides running steep behind it.
+The crew decided to stop for lunch at a Waffle House in Columbus Indiana, the birthplace of Cummins Diesel engines.

-“I’m excited to take you to your first Waffle House,” Justin said to me as we hopped out of the van.
+“I’m excited to take you to your first Waffle House” Justin told me as we hopped out of the van.
 “I hope it doesn’t kill ya, bud.
 We’ve developed something of an immunity to it.”

-We piled into the restaurant quick, and left a little slower.
-The cook and the waitress each took interest in what we were coming through for.
+We piled into the restaurant quick and left a little slower.
+The cook and waitress each took interest in what we were coming through for.
 Before we left, Van left a copy of both SUSTO albums with each of them.
-Ultimately, interactions like these are another opportunity to move product and make fans of anyone.
+Ultimately, interactions like this are another opportunity to move product and make fans of anyone.

 We pulled into a rest stop a few miles outside Louisville to orient ourselves and spark a joint.
 We were surrounded by trees on all sides.
 It felt as though we were in some wild paradise with a strip of pavement running through the heart of it to allow for comers and goers, sinners and otherwise.
 We puttered back out onto the highway and carried on until we arrived at Zanzabar, the venue for that night’s show.

 The show in Louisville was the first time I saw Justin Peter Kinkel-Schuster perform.
-He sang to a gently half-filled room, strumming his 1965 12 string, strung with only 6 strings to avoid the hassle of maintaining all those strings on the road.
-Pete’s singing and songwriting are beautiful and smooth.
-His finger picking style and his voice roll like fog through a forest; poetic and revealing.
+He sang to a gently half-filled room.
+He strum on his 1965 12 string, strung with only 6 strings to avoid the hassle of maintaining all of that on the road.
+Pete’s singing and song writing are beautiful and smooth.
+His finger picking style and his voice roll like a fog; poetic and with ease.
 Justin stood next to me through the performance, singing along to every word.

-Once Pete finished performing, Justin and Igoe waited for their time in the green room, taking swigs from the bottle that each of them carried.
-He drank tequila while she drank Jack Daniel’s.
-Before long, showtime had arrived and the two of them walked on stage.
+Once Pete finished performing, Justin and Igoe waited for their time in the green room, each taking swigs from the bottle each of them carried.
+He drank tequila while she drank Jack Daniel’s whiskey.
+Before long, show time had arrived and the two of them walked on stage.

-Justin started the show with the same song and story he told in Chicago, the same song and story every show started with throughout the tour.
+Justin started the show with the same song and story he told in Chicago, the same song and story he started every show with through the tour.
 Justin would tell stories for eight or so songs at each show.
 Some stories he told at every show, some stories only popped up a few times.
-Louisville was the only city he told this story:
+Louisville was the only city he told this one.

 “There was this reggae hour in Charleston and all they would play was reggae music.
 I went through a three-month period where all I listened to was reggae.
 I went to our producer and I was like the next record is gonna be all reggae.
 It’s the only true music.
 Nah not really, but all these reggae songs were always talkin’ about Jah Werx.
 So, this one time, I was with my wife and a friend of ours, and it was the end of the night and we were just gonna try writin’ a song.”

-“There was this one time I got to play with The Wailers in Austin, Texas.
-A little while later I ran into them in an airport and they remembered me because of the song Jah Werx!
+“There was this one time I got to play with The Wailers in Auston, Texas.
+A little while later I ran into them in an airport and they remembered me because of Jah Werx!
 Jah fuckin’ Werx, man!”
-Justin said with a tequila-scented smile.
+Justin said with a tequila scented smile.

 “Now, they might not know what it means, and I don’t either, but I know it’s real.
 Anyway, that’s my story and I’m stickin’ to it.”

-Later, when Justin and Igoe stepped off stage, I met them behind the doors that led outside.
+When Justin and Igoe said goodnight and stepped off stage, I met them behind the doors that lead outside.
 Justin’s face was warped with worry and anxiety.
 He kept saying he didn’t put on a good enough show and that nobody wanted to hear these stories.
 He had been loose during this show, chattier with the crowd than he was in Chicago.
-Only a few steps off stage, panic hung in his voice as he explained his fears.
+Only steps off stage, panic hung in his voice as he explained his fears.
 Igoe talked him down, reassuring him.
-His breathing levelled out and after a minute he came back down.
+His breathing leveled out and after a minute he came back down.